 that their hearts may be encouraged

 Discouragement can lead to attitudinal problems.
 The Bible attacks this problem with the principle of displacement.
 The principle of displacement means that we replace negative thinking with thinking about the principles of the Word of God.
 We displace sinful thoughts with God’s thoughts.

-The principle of displacement changes our attitudes so that we can live victoriously over attitudinal sins.
+The principle of displacement changes our attitudes to live victoriously over attitudinal sins.

-How many times have you cast out a sinful thought and after a while came it back into your thinking?
-We believe that if we will a sinful thought out of our mind that it will stay out.
+How many times have you cast out a sinful thought, and after a while came it back into your thinking?
+We believe that if we will a sinful thought out of our mind, it will stay out, but it won’t.

 The mind cannot stand a vacuum.
-When we cast out a sinful thought by sheer will power that thought will be sucked back into our mind when we stop willing not to do it.
-In order to gain victory over it we must displace the sinful thought with a principle from the Word of God.
+When we cast out a sinful thought by sheer willpower, that thought will be sucked back into our mind when we stop willing not to do it.
+To gain victory over it, we must displace sinful thought with a principle from the Word of God.
 That principle must match the sin.

-If we are angry then we must learn a principle that deals with anger such as Ephesians 4:31,32.
+If we are angry, we must learn a principle that deals with anger, such as Ephesians 4:31,32.
 This passage sets forth the principle of non-duplicity.
-If I do not forgive someone who has wronged me and yet I accept forgiveness from Jesus for me, that is duplicity.
+If I do not forgive someone who has wronged me, yet I accept forgiveness from Jesus for me, that is duplicity.
 I need to forgive with the forgiveness with which I have been forgiven.
 When I do that, I execute the principle of displacement.